TzuChieh/TzuChieh.github.io/pages/portfolio/portfolio_dungeon.md

 ## Introduction

-This is a team project for [Prof. Bing-Yu Chen](https://graphics.cmlab.csie.ntu.edu.tw/~robin/)'s course *Game Programming Fall 2016*.
-I am the programmer of the game, not the author of the artistic materials.
+This was a team project for [Prof. Bing-Yu Chen](https://graphics.cmlab.csie.ntu.edu.tw/~robin/)'s course *Game Programming Fall 2015*.
+I was the programmer of the game, not the author of the artistic materials.

 **Dungeon: Lost Cognition** is a simple 3D game written in C++.
 It resembles the style of Doom & Quake in the 1990s.
 Its implementation features a simple ECS (Entity-Component System), where all in-game potions as well as characters/enemies are instances of entities.
 To avoid building a level editor by ourselves, we use .bmp images to store level data: